Council provides two services to assist you with your pre development application (pre-DA) requirements Find out more.

 Determine what issues may impact on the ability to develop the property.
 Typical issues include:

-Most of these restrictions will be indicated in a 149 certificate, alternatively check the maps on Council’s web pages.
+Most of these restrictions will be indicated in a Section 10.7 - Planning Certificate, alternatively check the maps on Council’s web pages.
 The development should be designed taking into consideration any land constraints.

 Construction impacting on Newcastle Airport